The White House

 CONTINUATION OF THE NATIONAL EMERGENCY WITH RESPECT TO BURMA

-On May 20, 1997, the President issued Executive Order 13047, certifying to the Congress under section 570(b) of the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 1997 (Public Law 104 208), that the Government of Burma had committed large scale repression of the democratic opposition in Burma after September 30, 1996, thereby invoking the prohibition on new investment in Burma by United States persons contained in that section.
-The President also declared a national emergency to deal with the threat posed to the national security and foreign policy of the United States by the actions and policies of the Government of Burma, invoking the authority, inter alia, of the International Emergency Economic Powers Act, 50 U.S.C.
-1701 1706.
+On May 20, 1997, the President issued Executive Order 13047, certifying to the Congress under section 570(b) of the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 1997 (Public Law 104-208), that the Government of Burma had committed large-scale repression of the democratic opposition in Burma after September 30, 1996, thereby invoking the prohibition on new investment in Burma by United States persons contained in that section.
+The President also declared a national emergency pursuant to the International Emergency Economic Powers Act, 50 U.S.C.
+1701-1706, to deal with the unusual and extraordinary threat to the national security and foreign policy of the United States constituted by the actions and policies of the Government of Burma.

 Therefore, in accordance with section 202(d) of the National Emergencies Act (50 U.S.C.
-1622(d)), I am continuing for 1 year the national emergency with respect to Burma.
+1622(d)), I am continuing for 1 year the national emergency with respect to Burma declared in Executive Order 13047.
 This notice shall be published in the Federal Register and transmitted to the Congress.